areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

 # Workflow

 This project uses Firebase's MLKit as an interface to use with Tensorflow Lite to make a prediction on a user-drawn MNIST digit.
+The MNIST model is a machine learning model that takes as input a handwritten-image of a digit, and outputs which digit the model believes it is.

 The layout of the app is as follows - there is a canvas for the user to draw a digit, and two buttons beneath, labeled *Classify* and *Clear*.
 The *Clear* button clears the canvas, and the *Classify* button uses the Tensorflow Lite model to make a prediction on what digit the user has drawn - the output with highest probability is displayed beneath the canvas.